kris-brown/calculus_of_constructions/doc/README.md

 - $\forall x: \mathbb{R}, sin^2x+cos^2x=1$
 - for the type of _pairs_ of $A \times B$
   - there exists a _unique_ pair of projection functions $A \xleftarrow{\pi_1} A \times B \xrightarrow{\pi_2} B$ such that for _any_ pair of functions $A \xleftarrow{f_A} X \xrightarrow{f_B} B$, there is a unique map $X \xrightarrow{f_!} A\times B$ such that $f_!\pi_A = f_A$ and $f_!\pi_B=f_b$ (i.e. one can always _factor_ out a $\pi$ component from the functions).
-- With the right interpretations, we can consider proofs that a certain compiler optimization does not alter the meaning of the unoptimized code or that a critical piece of code has no bugs.
+- A certain compiler optimization does not alter the meaning of the unoptimized code, or a critical piece of code has no bugs.

 It turns out our simple typing judgments _are_ capable of proving such kinds of sweeping mathematical statements, due to a remarkable correspondance (called the [Curry Howard Isomorphism](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)) between the above language and the language of logic.
 Logical operations such as _and_, _or_, _for all_, _not_, etc. each have analogues which behave just as they do in logic.